Philipp-Neubauer/fastinR/vignettes/Simulated_example.md

 DISCLAIMER: This is an evolving package and vignette, please read instructions [here](https://github.com/Philipp-Neubauer/fastinR/blob/master/README.md) for installation and to see what dependencies are required.
 If you find a bug or want so suggest improvements, please [submit an issue on github](https://github.com/Philipp-Neubauer/fastinR/issues?state=open), collaborations and contributions are very welcome!

+DISCLAIMER 2: This tutorial is by no means a real analysis, which should proceed more carefully, and with longer MCMC runs.
+The example is designed to run through in a few minutes, and is therefore only an illustration of how an analysis of real data could proceed.

 We start with a very simple simulated example.
 The easiest way to simulate relevant data is through the built in simulation GUI, which is called from the command line once fastinR has been loaded: